xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

                     TailRiskIndex(m) is undefined or not finite }
 ```

-We impose the following rule:
+We impose the following rule.

 * All alignment tension analysis for Q121 is restricted to the regular subset: